PhD Program Requirements

 E. Biostatistics – Fall semester, first year (except MD/PhD students who take the course during their first year in their PhD phase)

-G. Advanced Coursework – Advanced coursework is required as defined by each MTA.
+F. Advanced Coursework – Advanced coursework is required as defined by each MTA.
 See section below for general MTA requirements, including a description of the individual course requirements, typical MTA requirements, and criteria for advancement to candidacy.
-This is followed, in turn, by a section on Program Progress Points that details the criteria for satisfactory progress through Completion of the Core Curriculum and other General Program Requirements, and for approaching and successfully completing the three oral examinations that are part of the Program: the General Knowledge Examination, the Thesis Proposal, and the Dissertation Defense.
+There is also a section below listing Program Milestones that details the criteria for satisfactory completing of the program.
+Students should also refer to the section of Chapter 1 entitled Satisfactory Academic Progress.

-H. Transfer Credits – Students who have successfully completed relevant graduate courses elsewhere will be granted exemption and/or graded credits at the discretion of the Dean, in consultation with the course and MTA Directors.
+G. Transfer Credits – Students who have successfully completed relevant graduate courses elsewhere will be granted exemption and/or graded credits at the discretion of the Dean, in consultation with the course and MTA Directors.
+See Academic Policies and the Registrar’s Office in Chapter 1 of the Handbook for details of this policy.

 2. Milestones –